passalis/sef/docs/installation.rst

 Recommended (pip-based) installation
 ====================================
 A working installation of PyTorch is required before installing PySEF.
-To install PyTorch, please follow the instructions given in `PyTorch site <http://http://pytorch.org/>`_.
+To install PyTorch, please follow the instructions given in the `PyTorch site <http://http://pytorch.org/>`_.

 The recommended way to install PySEF is simply to use the *pip* package manager::

     pip install pysef

-All the other required dependecies will be automatically donwloaded and installed.
+All the other required dependecies will be automatically downloaded and installed.

-PySEF is developed and tested on Linux (both Python 2.7 and Python 3 are supported).
+PySEF is developed and tested on Linux (both Python 2.7 and Python 3.5 are supported).
 However, it is expected to run on Windows/Mac OSX as well, since all of its components are cross-platform.

 Bleeding-edge installation